ojathelonius/google-words-scrapper/README.md

 * Proper error handling
 * Use a Promise based rimraf
 * Allow FS to create directories if missing
+* Use the same NID cookies for further requests

 ##  History
 * Working with Axiom and JSDom didn't lead too far as some of Google's Javascript wasn't properly executed, with the following stacktrace :
 ```javascript
 Error: Uncaught [TypeError: Cannot read property 'closure_lm_485376' of null]
 ```
+* I had an issue with Google not serving some files.
+I found out that it was because it required the NID cookie in the outgoing request.
+[More details here](https://stackoverflow.com/questions/51807077/image-download-issue-with-nodejs/51812420#51812420).

 ## Scrapping caveats
 * Full size cover picture does not always exist, and its low res version is unsufficient to extract an image properly